westdayz/westdayz/README.md

 ♯ I will still be editing my socials but I most likely be out of contact with people.
 (But depending on the day and if I'm feeling fine, I may/may not answer.
 This is including for ata/gc.)

-♯ I'll also be updating this constantly just so ppl know I'm alive
+♯ I'll also be updating this a lot just so ppl know I'm still here.